In This Article

 - The agri-ambulance connects farmers to customers, cutting out intermediaries in the process.

 They say when the going gets tough, the tough get going.
 This is exactly how the farmers in Hupseykot, Nawalpur, have reacted to the lockdown set in by COVID-19.
 With the majority of farmers' produce not making its way to the markets, the vegetables were beginning to perish and incur a huge loss.
-Determined to help farming families, the Lekbesi SEW Cooperative came up with an ingenious idea to collect and sell the fresh produce: by utilizing an agri-ambulance.
+Determined to help farming families, the Lekbeshi Social Entrepreneurs Women's Cooperative came up with an ingenious idea to collect and sell the fresh produce: by utilizing an agri-ambulance.

-The Cooperative acquired a transport pass and started collecting vegetables from the farmers, all while social distancing and adhering to the national protocol.
-Farmers like Renuka Gaha who make their livelihoods selling vegetables never thought they’d be able to market their produce during the lockdown.
-After taking out a loan from Machhapuchre Bank and with interest to pay, Gaha was beginning to get more worried by the day, but now she’s feeling somewhat relieved.
+The cooperative acquired a transport pass and started collecting vegetables from the farmers, all while social distancing and adhering to the national protocol.
+Farmers like Renuka Gaha, who make their livelihoods selling vegetables, never thought they’d be able to market their produce during the lockdown.
+After taking out a loan from Machhapuchchhre Bank and with interest to pay, Gaha was becoming more worried by the day, but now she’s feeling somewhat relieved.